 My first attempt in getting them to try it was in a dish of organic soy yogurt.

 Only 1 dog seemed to like it and another dog (mine) made an attempt to like it, but didn’t finish it.
 The other 2 dogs wouldn’t have anything to do with it and looked at me like I was crazy.
 I thought yogurt would be a good idea because I was pretty confident I’d have to hide it somewhat.
 I used the recommended amount of Green Mush™, but I think it was probably too much for their taste buds.

 The next attempt was sprinkling much less of it onto their main meal.
 They all seemed to gobble up their food as usual and didn’t mind the Green Mush™ being in there.
 Even though it’s a small amount, over time it has to be better than nothing, right?
-I sure love the idea of getting some of this into my dog’s diet, which is pretty healthy anyway (he eats mostly homemade organic vegan food) and only on rare occasions does he eat organic vegetarian dry dog food.
+I sure love the idea of getting some of this into my dog’s diet, which is pretty healthy anyway (mostly homemade organic vegan food) and only on rare occasions does he eat organic vegetarian dry dog food.
 There are a few days here and there (not very often) when I feed him raw, organic grass fed meat and an occasional bone.
 I’m a vegan at heart and although my vet supports my dog eating a vegan diet, there is a tiny part of me that recognizes if he were in the wild, he wouldn’t be loving up the roots and tubers, and would more likely go for meat.
 Still, because my vet supports our vegan lifestyle, he eats that way 90-99% of the time.

 He’s not a fan of raw veggies like I hear about some dogs loving.
 I sure wish he were!
 Some examples of foods I make for him (all organic):

 - Tofu or meat substitutes sprinkled with hemp seeds

 - Soy or coconut yogurt with hemp seeds, hemp powder and/or hemp oil